purduehackers/evergreen/operations/team/all-hands.md

 # When

 All Hands runs every Sunday at 6pm.
-The goal is for it to last 30 minutes, but most time it runs 5-10 minutes over (rarely more though).
+The goal is for it to last 30 minutes, but most time it runs 5-10 minutes over.

 Early on during my leadership (2022-23), I sent out a when2meet and chose the time that worked best for most people.
 This meant all hands happened sometime during the week, usually between Monday and Thursday.
 I stopped doing this because there would be entire weeks with very poor attendance because a CS class had a midterm, and half of the organizers were in that class.
 I don’t remember when I chose Sunday at 6pm—I actually think it might have been a happy result of a when2meet—but I’ve found it to be a much better time because there are almost never any hard commitments that take priority over all hands, so it’s much more common for everyone to show up.